Paragp62/Task-2/README.md

 ## Overview

 This Power BI project presents an interactive **Sales Dashboard** that enables data-driven insights into sales performance across various dimensions such as time, product, region, and customer segment.
-It is designed to help stakeholders make informed decisions by visualizing KPIs and trends clearly and effectively.

 ## Objectives